Tiendil/tiendil-org-content/content/posts/2020-04-16-dungeon-generation-from-simple-to-complex/en.md

 5. Learn to connect rooms with corridors.
 6. Polish the result.

-But despite the step-by-step approach, sometimes at the early stages we will make additional preparations for possible future tasks, relying on experience and common sense.
+However, despite the step-by-step approach, sometimes, at the early stages, we will make additional preparations for possible future tasks, relying on experience and common sense.
 It is a good practice to anticipate the directions of the product's development.

 ## Step 1: preparing the environment

-This step is not related to the dungeon generator itself, but it is necessary to create a comfortable environment for development.
+This step is not related to the dungeon generator itself, but it is necessary to create a comfortable development environment.

 - Create a file [requirements.txt](https://pip.pypa.io/en/stable/user_guide/#requirements-files) with a list of the necessary packages.
 - Create a boilerplate for the generator that can parse command line arguments using [argparse](https://docs.python.org/3/library/argparse.html).
-- Add information about environment setup and launching the generator to README.md.
+- Add information about the environment setup and launching of the generator to README.md.

 Github tag: [step-1](https://github.com/Tiendil/tutorial-dungeon-generation/tree/step-1).